v-finance/camelot/doc/sphinx/source/doc/models.rst

 Those are :

- * :class:`camelot.core.orm.Entity` is the base class for all classes that are mapped to the database
+ * :class:`camelot.core.orm.Entity` is the declarative base class provided by Camelot for all classes that are mapped to the database

  * :class:`camelot.admin.entity_admin.EntityAdmin` is the base class that describes how an `Entity` subclass should be represented in the GUI